-- raw material specifications;
+- all raw material;

-- ingredients use;
+- all ingredients used;

-- manufacturing process;
+- all manufacturing process;

+- all storage and distribution;

-- quality controls employed in manufacture, storage;
+- all quality controls employed in manufacture, storage and distribution;

-- distribution includes HACCP.
+- HACCP Criteria.

-Company's Selection Criteria
+Suppliers' Selection Criteria

-- how do you select your supplier? - do you regularly audit them and if so, who carries out this function? - are their records open to us, the used if required? - are the suppliers premises open to inspection? - are hygiene management systems in operation and satisfactory?
+- how do you select your supplier? - do you regularly audit them and if so, who carries this out? - are their records open to us, and can be viewed if required? - are the supplier's premises open to inspection? - are hygiene management systems in operation and satisfactory?